hansel-3/COMP30830-Project-Group3/generative_ai/Hansel's_Generative_AI_Document.md

 Cannot set properties of null
  ```
- The chat then suggested I use "domready":
+ The chat then suggested I use `domready`:
  ```
  const infoWindow = new google.maps.InfoWindow({
   content: '<button id="myButton">Click me</button>'